Shelf Lives of Food

 Ginger1 year1 month2 weeksUncut, unwrapped

-Ginger (cut)6 months1-2 weeks2 daysPlastic bag with dry paper towel
+Ginger (cut)6 months1–2 weeks2 daysPlastic bag with a dry paper towel

 GreensNEVER7-10 days3-4 daysLarge plastic container layered with dry paper towels

-Green Beans8-12 months1 week0-1 dayPlastic bag with dry paper towel
+Green Beans8–12 months1 week0-1 dayPlastic bag with a dry paper towel

-LettuceNEVER1 week0-1 dayWrap in dry paper towel, seal with plastic wrap
+LettuceNEVER1 week0-1 dayWrap in a dry paper towel and seal with plastic wrap

 MushroomsNEVER1 week3-4 daysBrown paper bag